-- Establish youth and family wellness councils to guide school planning and policy. - Engage youth and parents in training and teaming for school mental health and wellness. - Engage with communities to develop positive discipline policies. - Promote cultural understanding and humility, and provide culturally relevant community-wellness practices.
+- Establish youth and family wellness councils to guide school planning and policy. - Engage youth and parents in training and teaming for school mental health and wellness. - · Recognize and address implicit bias. - Engage with communities to develop positive discipline policies. - Promote cultural understanding and humility, and provide culturally relevant community-wellness practices.